 The identity-proofing process is needed to verify that the person applying for a credential is who he or she claims to be.
 Identify proofing can either be done in-person by a notary or online through a series of multiple-choice questions.

-A Smartcard and card reader will be provided to each user free of charge, once the individual has completed the credentialing application process.
+A One-Time Password will be provided to each user free of charge, once the individual has completed the credentialing process.

-What software will need to be installed on my computer to allow use of the card reader and smart card?
+What software will need to be installed on my computer to allow use of the One-Time Password?

-What are the requirements for protection of the smart card and card reader?
+What are the requirements for protection of the One-Time Password?

 I work with multiple licenses, and need access to multiple licenses in NSTS.
 How do I complete my enrollment?

-What do I do with my smart card and smart card reader when I no longer need access to NSTS?
+What should I do when I no longer need access to NSTS?

-Contact the NSTS Help Desk to let them know that you no longer need NSTS access and mail the smart card and smart card reader to:
+Contact the NSTS Help Desk to let them know that you no longer need NSTS access followed by disposing or destroying the smart card/reader or One-Time Password.